Cost to start your small business: What to budget & how to save

 Step 3: Research and compare pricing

-Take time to shop around for the best prices, and think about financing options that let you defer payments or spread them out over time.
-Tools that scale with the business can also reduce your upfront costs.
+Shop around for the best prices.
+Consider financing options that let you defer or spread out payments.
+Use tools that scale with your business to reduce upfront costs.

 Costs vary widely depending on region (rents in major cities will be higher), industry (some industries require expensive specialized equipment), and business type (retail businesses will have higher inventory costs than service-based businesses).

-When you’ve identified everything you need to launch and you’ve estimated all the costs, the final step is to add it all together.
-Use this formula to calculate your total start-up costs:
+After you identify everything you need and estimate the costs, add them together.
+Use this formula to calculate your total startup costs:

 Make sure you have funds to cover 3–6 months of ongoing costs to tide your business over until it generates a profit.